Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Staff request to export the transcript.
+1. Staff requests to export the transcript.
-2. System receive the request and display the evaluation of Lecturer.
+2. System receives the request and displays the evaluation of Lecturer.
-3. Staff request to make a hard copy.
+3. Staff requests to make a hard copy.
-4. System response by a document file format of the transcript.
+4. System responses by a document file format of the transcript.
-5. Staff download the file for printing purpose later.
+5. Staff downloads the file for printing purpose later.

 Alternative Flow
 """"""""""""""""